 Universities & Colleges in Missouri

 With capital at Jefferson City, Missouri is one of the lesser populated city of US.
 The weather is tropical with humid, hot summers and chilly winters.
-There are extreme bouts of weather at periods, which saw a low temperature record of -400 C. The population of the state has been steadily rising from less than five million to a high of more than six millions in the time span of fifteen years from the '80s to the present times.
+There are extreme bouts of weather at periods.
+The population of the state has been steadily rising from less than five million to a high of more than six million in the time span of fifteen years from the 80s to the present times.
 This is mostly due to employment generation that has created this migration.

-Lead by Missouri state university in Columbia, this US state has total 13 universities with four year graduation courses.
+Lead by Missouri state university in Columbia; this US state has total 13 universities with four-year graduation courses.
 Apart from this, there are also 20 two-year colleges.
 The colleges have merit based scholarships for all students with outstanding performance in their SAT exams.
-There are also some of the private universities apart from state universities, which have standing reputation among the nation's colleges and even in the international arena.
-The fees are quite low in state universities but then entrance is also quite tough as it has some reservations for the state.
+There are also some of the private universities apart from state universities, which have a standing reputation among the nation's colleges and even in the international arena.
+The fees are quite low in state universities, but then entrance is also quite tough as it has some reservations for the state.